Skip to content

 The Claude Code status line shows live session context usage directly in your terminal status bar.
 It uses a powerline-style display with color-coded context indicators so you always know how much context remains.

-The status line is a shell script (scripts/statusline.sh) that reads JSON input from Claude Code (available since v2.1.6+) and renders a compact, color-coded bar showing:
+The status line is a shell script (scripts/statusline.sh) that reads JSON input from Claude Code (available since v2.1.6+) and renders a compact, color-coded display of up to two lines.

 • Model name (e.g. opus-4, sonnet)